Vladimir Milov: Candidate for office (2008–2016)

 In December 2008, Milov co-founded the opposition movement Solidarnost.
 He was one of the leaders of the organization until May 2010.

 In 2009, Milow ran for the Moscow City Duma as an independent candidate, but was not admitted to register.

 In February 2010, Milov was elected a leader of the social movement "Democratic Choice".
 He resigned on December 20, 2015, after a series of internal disagreements.

 Since 2016, Milov began actively participating in Alexei Navalny's presidential campaign.
 Milov was mentioned as one of the co-authors of Navalny's platform that was published on December 13, 2017.

 Broadcaster

-Milov appears to have defected to the west before April 2018.

 Since 19 October 2019, Milov has been broadcasting a weekly program about international politics, Hugs With Dictators, on his YouTube channel.
 He was living in political exile at least since the 2022 Russian invasion of Ukraine.
-He continues to be a podcast guest and perceptive student of Russian politics even in January 2023.
+He continues to be a podcast guest and student of Russian politics in January 2023.